katielavigne/BADE-evidence-integration-task/README.md

 ## Output Files

 Log files are output to calculate event timing.
-An excel file to automate calculation of timing vectors is included in the repository.

 ## Scoring

-- number of correct responses (per condition)
+- accuracy & correct responses (per condition)
 - reaction time (per condition)

 ## License and Attribution

-**License:** Academic Public License
+**License**

+This project is distributed under two distinct licenses:

+Source Code: The source code of this project is distributed under the Academic Public License.
+This license allows for academic use and modification of the code but is not intended for commercial use.

+Documentation: The documentation of this project, including but not limited to README files, wikis, and help files, is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This license allows others to remix, adapt, and build upon our work non-commercially, as long as they credit the author and license their new creations under the identical terms.

+Please read the LICENSE_code and LICENSE_doc files for the specific terms of these licenses.

+**Attribution**

-If you use this task in your work, please cite the task itself as indicated on the Open Science Framework, e.g., (in APA format):
+If you use this task in your work, please cite it as indicated on the Open Science Framework, e.g., (in APA format):

 Lavigne, K. M., Woodward, T., Moritz, S., & Menon, M. (2024, June 12).
 BADE Evidence Integration Task. https://doi.org/10.17605/OSF.IO/EKDU5